Russia is turning to old ally North Korea to resupply its arsenal for the war in Ukraine

 While the North's enormous stockpiles could boost the Russian war effort, Moscow has imported drones from another ally, Iran, that have played a significant role in the fighting.

-Russia has used the Shahed exploding drones to strike Ukraine’s infrastructure for more than a year.
-After the initial surprise, Ukrainian air defenses have honed their skills in engaging them, but the cheap and simple drones that have a range exceeding 1,500 kilometers (930 miles) continue to inflict significant damage.
+Russia has used Shahed exploding drones to strike Ukraine’s infrastructure for more than a year.
+After the initial surprise, Ukrainian air defenses have honed their skills in engaging them.
+But the cheap and simple drones that have a range exceeding 1,500 kilometers (930 miles) continue to inflict significant damage.

 Russia reportedly has bought a production license from Iran and built its own factory to assemble the drones and churn out thousands of them a year.
 Iran is expected to initially provide the materials and technology, with the plant gradually shifting to domestically produced components.